-Baked Plum Custard, a dessert that can be elegant or rustic, depending on how it is baked.
+Plum Clafoutis is a dessert that can be elegant or rustic, depending on how it is baked.
 I decided to go the rustic route and bake mine in a cast iron skillet.
 The recipe is easy---really showcasing the plums in taste and beauty.
 Simple can be gorgeous!

-Arranging the plums on top of the custard is elegant perfection in itself, but mine seems to move when I poured the custard over them.
+Arranging the plums on top of the custard is elegant perfection in itself, but mine seemed to move when I poured the custard over them.

 Oh well, I did say I went the rustic route, didn't I?